spree/spree/guides/content/developer/tutorials/extensions_tutorial.md

 It's advisable that your extension follows the same versioning pattern as Spree itself.
 If your extension is compatible with Spree 3.0.x, then create a `3-0-stable` branch on your extension and advise people to use that branch for your extension.
 If it's only compatible with 243.x, then create a 2-4-stable branch and advise the use of that branch.

 Having a consistent branching naming scheme across Spree and its extensions will reduce confusion in the long run.

+## Optional Parameters

+The `spree extension` command takes some optional parameters that control what is generated in the extension skeleton.

+### Preferences

+Spree provides a configuration system (see [Preferences](/developer/preferences.html) for details).
+You can use these parameters to easily allow your extension to take advantage of this system and provide extension-specific configuration options.

+#### preferences option

+Passing `--preferences` generates a namespaced configuration class that is initialized in the extension's `engine.rb` file.
+It contains an example preference named `active` with a default setting of `true`.

+For example, if your extension is named `spree_simple_sales` the configuration class will be `Spree::SimpleSalesConfiguration` in `app/models/spree/simple_sales_configuration.rb`.
+The engine will instantiate this and assign it to a constant named `Spree::SimpleSales::Config` that you can use in your application.

+#### preference-pane option

+Passing `--preference-pane` generates the same configuration class as above and also generates a backend page you can use to view/edit your extension's pereferences through the browser.

+For example, if your extension is named `spree_simple_sales`, the configuration page will be accessible at `/admin/simple_sales_preferences/edit.html`.
+A link to this page is inserted at the bottom of the `Configurations` sub menu.

 ## Summary